ViniciusLevy/B7Web-HTML-CSS/README.md

-# B7Web-HTML-CSS
+# B7Web-Course-HTML-CSS-Project-Medicenter

-Repository created for sharing B7Web course projects - HTML5 and CSS3.
+Repository created for the development of the B7Web HTML and CSS course project.
+This project reproduces the Medicenter website as a form of study.